An art dictionary provided by Bestnetart Artgallery

 Acrylic paint

-An emulsion paint using a synthetic resin, now frequently used by artists as a quicker drying substitute for real oilpaint.
+An emulsion paint using a synthetic resin, now frequently used by artists as a quicker drying substitute for real oil

 Artists proof (a.p.) (also e.a. = epreuve d'artiste)